-- Add Allows you to add folders to Protected Data Folders list. - Edit Allows you to edit the path of the added folders. - Remove Deletes the currently selected folder.
+- Add Allows you to add folders to Protected Data Folders list. - Remove Deletes the currently selected folder.

 You can use the search option to find a specific folder by clicking the search icon at the far right of the column header.
 You can search by entering the folder name in full or part.
 You can navigate through the successive results by clicking the left and right arrows.